usnistgov/test_code_eval/README.md

 `-w <working_dir_path>`.
 Please provide `-w` with an *empty* directory where the code can create and delete files.**

-## Running Continuous Integration Components Locally
+## Running Testing and Styling Components Locally

-The Continuous Integration (CI) runs the test suite, generates rendered API documentation, and also checks the code for formatting using a lint code tool.
-These components can all be run locally, and instructions are below.
+The test suite, generation of rendered API documentation, and code checking for formatting using a lint code tool can all be run locally.
+Instructions are below.

 ### Testing